tzeikob/javascript-patterns/data-structures/binary-tree/README.md

 #### Search if a key exists in the tree ####

-Given a key value we can traverse the tree nodes downward the same way we do in addition until we actually visti a node that has the actually key in question.
+Given a key value we can traverse the tree nodes downward the same way we do in addition until we actually visit a node that has the actually key in question.

 ```JavaScript
 const match = function match(subject, key) {